 You can if you want.

-Doing too much volume every day can quickly lead to overreaching and injury, though, so if you do decide to train your calves every day, make sure you scale down the number of sets and reps you do.
+Doing too much volume every day can quickly lead to overreaching and injury, though, so if you decide to do a workout for your calves every day, make sure you scale down your sets and reps.

 + Scientific References